 This is also where users can set a password and a security question that will be used in the event of that password being forgotten.
 Email details and an address also needs to be provided.

 Deposit limits and the preferred currency are also chosen during this part of the process.
 Users can also add a promo code, if they have one, in order to claim a Betfair welcome bonus.

 The form is quick and easy with players then having to verify their account through an email that will immediately be sent into their inbox.
 From there, users can log in with their account details.

 How to Use The Betfair Exchange

 There are two types of bet that can be placed on the Betfair exchange: backing and laying.

-To back a bet is the same as placing a wager on a more typical sports betting site in Ireland.
+To back a bet is the same as placing a wager on a more typical sports betting site.
 What this means is that you are betting on an event to happen - for example, a team to win a match in the Premier League, let's say Chelsea v Manchester United.